mui/material-ui/docs/packages/feedback/README.md

   --billing-mode PAY_PER_REQUEST \
 ```

 The project includes an IAM access policy that will grant the lambda function access to the tables.
 You can edit the [policies/access-dynamodb.json](policies/access-dynamodb.json) file to change the access permissions.
-These are only applied on create.
+These are only applied on create (`yarn setup`).
+Alternatively, to avoid inadvetantly pushing changes, use the `--policies` flag with `yarn setup` to refer to a copy of this directory, and exclude it in your `~/.gitignore`.

 > ⚠️ You will need to update the "Resource" key in this file with the value returned after creating each table.

 ## Get started

 > ⚠️ When setting up for the first time, you will need to delete the included `claudia.json` file that is specific to the MUI installation.
-It is only included here for ease of access.
+Alternatively, if making changes to the function that you intend to submit back, then to avoid inadvetantly commiting changes to `claudia.json`, use `--config` with each command to create and use a local config file, and exclude this file in your `~/.gitignore`.

 To set this up, first [set up the credentials](https://github.com/claudiajs/claudia/blob/master/getting_started.md#configuring-access-credentials), then: